| Allied Health World Home | Medical Technician | |

 In addition to education beyond high school, most employers in Idaho prefer medical lab technicians that have been certified.
 Graduates of a medical technician program must register and pay the exam fee to take the American Society for Clinical Pathologists Board of Certification Examination for medical lab technicians.
 The exam fee is $185 and may be paid online or by check through the mail.

-Applicants may substitute either a 50-week U.S. military medical laboratory training course or three years full-time acceptable clinical laboratory experience in Blood Banking, Chemistry, Hematology, Microbiology, Immunology, and Clinical Microscopy in the U.S., Canada or an accredited laboratory within the last ten years may be for the Medical Lab Technician education requirement.
-An official transcript verifying the degree and science requirements must be submitted as well as reference forms if the applicant is providing clinical experience as a substitution for the medical technician training program.
+Applicants may substitute either a 50-week U.S. military medical laboratory course or three years of full-time clinical laboratory experience in Blood Banking, Chemistry, Hematology, Microbiology, Immunology or Clinical Microscopy at an accepted laboratory within the last ten years for the Medical Lab Technician education requirement.
+An official transcript verifying the degree and science requirements must be submitted, as well as reference forms if the applicant is providing clinical experience as a substitution for the program.

 When an application and documentation for eligibility have been approved by the BOC, applicants receive a letter providing admission to the examination within a three-month period.
 Examination times must be scheduled at a Pearson Professional Center by visiting the Pearson website to identify a convenient location.